 Place Garibaldi square + MAMAC

-While on Place Garibaldi, we also recommend taking a short walk to Rue Bonaparte, another pleasant and vibrant street where besides many restaurants and shops you’ll find a building where Napoleon Bonaparte lived between March and September 1794.
+While on Place Garibaldi, we also recommend taking a short walk to Rue Bonaparte, another pleasant and vibrant street where, besides many restaurants and shops, you’ll find a building where Napoleon Bonaparte lived between March and September 1794.
+Such a cool thing to do during your 3 days in Nice!

-Now, when you’ve discovered all the most important places in Nice center it’s time to explore the area a bit further.
-For your day 3 in Nice we’ll leave you with few options.
+Now, when you’ve discovered all the most important places in Nice historic center, it’s time to explore the area a bit further.
+For your day 3 in Nice, we’ll leave you with a few options.

 Nearby villages & towns

-From Nice you can easily reach many nearby towns and villages.
-If you don’t want to travel far we recommend Eze – a beautiful hilltop medieval village, or Villefranche-sur-Mer – one of the most colorful towns on Cote d’Azur.
+From Nice, you can easily reach many nearby towns and villages.
+If you don’t want to travel far, we recommend Eze – a beautiful hilltop medieval village, or Villefranche-sur-Mer – one of the most colorful towns on the Côte d’Azur.
 Both are also doable on the same day.
-If you’re up for a bit longer trip you can visit Monaco – the second-smallest country in the world, or Menton – our favorite place in the area full of lemons!
+If you’re up for a bit longer trip, you can visit fancy Monaco – the second-smallest country in the world, or Menton – our favorite place in the area, full of lemons!

 Mont Boron Park